 "You wouldn't happen to be..."
 Hermione slowly began as she too contemplated the now very dead napkin.

 "—jealous," they ended together, throwing each other an identical horrified look.

 The Great Hall was full of the usual packs.
 The first years had been a bit more difficult to unstuck from one another than last term—most probably because of Snape's Glare of Doom™—but they were now happily digging in the delicious food provided by the house elves.

 Flitwick and McGonagall were absorbed in a discussion about the pronunciation of some obscure spell: "I assure you Minerva dear, you had better not stress the second 'i', you would end up conjuring a pack of ghouls that would start worshipping you as their goddess."
 "No, no, what I mean is, in order to get the spell to last longer, you have to pronounce it very slowly."

 At the other end of the Great Hall, the Slytherins were already plotting their ultimate revenge against a certain Savior of the Light.
 It did not matter that they had been on the same side during the war; even victorious, Gryffindorks would always be Gryffindorks.
-The Ravenclaws were not visible anymore, hidden behind tittering towers of books.
+The Ravenclaws were not visible anymore, barricaded behind tittering towers of books.
 The Hufflepuffs were chatting about the next Hogsmeade weekend: "—and then I'm going to kneel down in front of her and read my poem."
 "Oh my God!
-That's sooooo bold!"
+That's just sooooo bold!"
 As for the Gryffindors, they were about to deal with one furious Harry Potter.
 Again.